CSE112-Team-10/Team10-PantryPals/README.md

 ```

 ## Contributing
 Feel free to open issues or submit pull requests.
-For major changes, please discuss member in advance to ensure they align with the project's goals.
+For major changes, please discuss with members in advance to ensure they align with the project's goals.